lgaborini/ggplot2-introduction/README.md

 - the "advanced" CSS ribbon on difficult slides: `assets/css/ribbon-advanced.css`
   It is always present (layout slide), but shown only if a slide has CSS class `slide-class-advanced`.

-- the half-opaque overlay with CSS id "#overlay", to shield the content behind a popup.
+- the half-opaque overlay with CSS id `#overlay`, to shield the content behind a popup.
   It is always present (layout slide) but hidden.
 Currently not used!

-- Code wrapping in code chunks: `assets/css/custom.css` CSS class `.left-code`.
+- Code wrapping in code chunks: `assets/css/custom.css`.
+  CSS class `.left-code`.
 Has some issues with spaces, but it works more or less.

 - the `remarkjs` macro to link to CRAN: `assets/js/macros.js`